CLaSLoVe/CLaSLoVe/README.md

 In addition, I enjoy conducting some meaningless but interesting research (e.g. [von-Neumann-elephant](https://github.com/CLaSLoVe/von-Neumann-elephant)). 🐘

-I'm also a big fan of MacOS.
 Some tools that I think Mac should include:
 - [MathTeX-Vectorizer]() to achieve Latex to SVG.
 - [HoldQ](https://github.com/CLaSLoVe/HoldQ) to avoid mis-quitting with ⌘Q.
 - [BulletPaste](https://github.com/CLaSLoVe/BulletPaste) to achieve sequencial pasting.